valeriewxy/Assignment04-Juneau/README.md

 As the IA instructed, the contact form is in a seperate page.
 However, using neither econ students' or odd member's background color will be suitable here since this page is seperated in both content and location.
 Therefore, I choose to use the same background as index page for this page to indicate this is a functional page.
 Also, contact page doesn't have the responsibility to shoutout for attention.

+ ### Coder - Masaru Fujimaki

+ 1. I created the HTML form page using form method which visitor of this web page can write their information and submit to our database.
+ 2. I also created the database using phpmyadmin and set up a table storing visitors' name, email, and message.
+ 3. I set up the connection between the webpage and the database so that after visitor submit their information, information is automatically stored in the database.
+ 4. I also validate all the php file and css documents.
+ All the css files are validated with no errors.
+However, for php documents, some have errors due to using php include method in the code.